Embedded Fintech: Why Smart B2B Marketplaces, Apps, and Ecosystems Partner Up

 As a quick reminder, invoice financing (aka invoice factoring) is financial product where a business owner sells invoices to a factoring company.
 The business owner receives cash for the invoice amount, usually less fees, ahead of the payment terms.
 The business owner’s customer, who is responsible for paying the invoice, instead pays the invoice amount to the factoring company according to the original payment terms.
 It’s a tool used by large enterprises and small businesses alike to increase cash flow in real time.

 This is especially a problem for organizations that are trying to grow.
-Even though having their own solution might make sense for them at a more mature stage, new marketplaces need to make payroll and hire more staff, market themselves, and pay other day-to-day expenses.
+Even though having their own invoice financial product might make sense for them at a more mature stage, new marketplaces need to make payroll and hire more staff, market themselves, and pay other day-to-day expenses.
 Having their working capital tied up in accounts receivable during crucial growth stages is not idea.
-While many large, established organizations have access to quick, inexpensive cash through digital banking, it’s often still faster and easier to use the cash of a partner.
+While many large, established organizations have access to quick, inexpensive cash through digital banking products, it’s often still faster and easier to use the cash of a partner.
 This ensures cash is always readily available.
 It also offers risk management as they aren’t putting themselves out there as the lender or financial provider themselves.

-A few factors are coming together all at once to drive the growing popularity of making B2B purchases online:
+A few key trends are coming together all at once to drive the growing popularity of making B2B purchases online:

-- Increased demand for online payments and mobile payments that can be done anywhere in the world in the wake of the COVID-19 pandemic.
+- Increased demand for online payment processing and mobile payments that can be done anywhere in the world in the wake of the COVID-19 pandemic.
 The demand for digital experiences is only continuing to grow.

-- Customer expectations and financial experiences have changed with younger generations — 73 percent of B2B buyers are now Millennials, who prefer a digital purchase experience and payments process
+- Customer expectations and financial experiences have changed with younger generations — 73 percent of B2B buyers are now millennials, who prefer a digital platform for their purchase experience and payments process.

 If you’re curious about more factors causing this shift in the B2B landscape, take a look at the article we wrote about the trends driving embedded B2B payments.